 - a.
-Simple (E40, H40): The presence of the conjunction in the sentence.
+Simple (90): The presence of the conjunction in the sentence.
 English requires looking ahead by several words to make sure it is not a compound sentence and is a simple conjunction of nouns.
 The morphology of Hindi helps in avoiding this processing. - b.
-Adjective clause (E41, H41): The adjective clause requires the Hindi analyser to do extra processing as explained in section 6.1.1.
-This explains the 9 extra rules fired by HA. - c.
-Noun clause (E42, H42): The difference here is exactly proportional to the difference in the number of morphemes. - d.
-Compound (E43, H43): An extra rule fires in the case of the EA.
-This is for the look ahead processing of the compound sentence.
+Adjective clause (91): The adjective clause requires the Hindi analyser to do extra processing as explained in Section 6.1.1.
+This explains the nine extra rules fired by the Hindi analyser. - c.
+Noun clause (92): The difference here is exactly proportional to the difference in the number of morphemes. - d.
+Compound (93): An extra rule fires in the case of the English analyser.
+This is for the look-ahead processing of the compound sentence.

-8 The Issue of Disambiguation
+8. The Issue of Disambiguation

-As has been mentioned at various places in the paper, our system currently does mainly part of speech disambiguation and a little bit of sense disambiguation for postposition marker and wh-pronouns.
+As has been mentioned at various places in this paper, our system currently does mainly part-of-speech disambiguation and a little bit of sense disambiguation for postposition markers and wh-pronouns.
 The main instruments of disambiguation are the condition windows around the analysis heads and also the lexical attributes of the words.
 This achieves the look ahead and look back necessary for disambiguation.
-We point out the specific sentences mentioned in the paper where disambiguation takes place.
-The words disambiguated are in bold.
+We point out the specific example sentences mentioned in the paper where disambiguation takes place.